jR4dh3y/cram/README.md

 # cram
-a app made for small organization to manage online ordering of food
+An application made for small organizations to manage online ordering of food